n4ilvh/unfollow3d/README.md

 ## Installation
 - Download the extension from [chrome web store](https://chromewebstore.google.com/detail/unfollow3d/kdkgfkbcjjfohpedofakfeldkoejinpp)
-- OR download as a zip file and load it as an unpacked extension in [Chrome extensions](chrome://extensions/)
+- OR download as a zip file and load it as an unpacked extension in Chrome at chrome://extensions/

 ## Instructions
 1. Go to your Instagram profile on desktop